AntoineSau/capstone/README.md

 *In case you are not familiar with this game, the rules are explained in my project.*

 **The game is very customizable** via the letters to be excluded, the categories to play with, and the timer to play.
-Additionally, **the behaviour of the bots depend on the player level,** and as the level will evolve, the bot level will keep evovling too.
+Additionally, **the behaviour of the bots depend on the player level,** and as the level will evolve, the bot level will keep evolving too.

 I think that I use a very different approach in selecting variables through button types, and this was not used to this extend in any other CS50W project.